-HOW DOES THE DISTRICT OR THE SCHOOL COMMUNICATE TO PARENTS AND COMMUNITY ABOUT THREATS, LOCKDOWNS, OR INTRUDERS THAT MIGHT OCCUR ON MY CHILD’S CAMPUS OR WITHIN THE DISTRICT?
+HOW DOES THE DISTRICT OR THE SCHOOL COMMUNICATE TO PARENTS AND COMMUNITY ABOUT THREATS, LOCK-DOWNS, OR INTRUDERS THAT MIGHT OCCUR ON MY CHILD’S CAMPUS OR WITHIN THE DISTRICT?

 The District utilizes a variety of methods to communicate to parents and community.
 They include auto-dialer phone calls to parents and staff, email, text messages for those who have opted into these feature, Facebook, Instagram, and Twitter.
 Please keep in mind that notifications to parent may take some time as we gather information and ensure that students and staff safe.

-WHAT ARE THE DIFFERENCES BETWEEN SHELTER IN PLACE VS LOCKDOWN?
+WHAT ARE THE DIFFERENCES BETWEEN SHELTER-IN-PLACE VS LOCK-DOWN?

-Generally, Shelter-in-Place is used during an environmental emergency, such as sever storms or chemical spills.
+Generally, Shelter-in-Place is used during an environmental emergency, such as severe storms or chemical spills.
 During a Shelter-in-Place, students and staff retreat to safe zones to seek shelter; if students or staff are outdoors, they return back to the school.
 Each school's emergency response plan identifies the safety location for its occupants and how to seal a room from hazardous conditions.
 Students will not be released or dismissed until the situation is resolved.

 Lock-Downs are usually used in response to acts or threats of violence to students and/or staff directly impacting the school.
-During a Lock-Down all doors to and within the school are locked.
+During a Lock-Down, all doors to and within the school are locked.
 No one is permitted in or out of any area once it has been locked.
 Students and staff must respond very quickly to a Lock-down command to get to a safe location before doors are locked.
 No one, other than law enforcement, is permitted access to the buildings until the Lock-Down is over.

 DOES THE DISTRICT EMPLOY ANY SAFETY PERSONNEL?